clowdr-app/clowdr-app.github.io/content/resources/organizer-guides/conference-setup/managing-the-content-in-your-program-with-clowdr.md

 5. Options to customize the Content item include:

 - Adding a discussion room
-- Adding Content elements (files, videos, links, and more) that can be directly added to the item as an organizer from within Clowdr
+- Adding Content elements (files, videos, links, and more) that can be directly added to the item as an organizer from within Midspace
 - Adding Uploadable Content (elements that can be delegated externally to authors and other contributors), and
 - Managing and adding people